Why does nutrition research matter?

 - Can you be addicted to food (or sugar?)

-Quick note: Christy Harrison is a fellow dietitian who covers these facts and more in her book, Anti Diet: Reclaim Your Time, Money, Well-Being, and Happiness Through Intuitive Eating.
-I credit Christy to my education on the subject of detangling the confusion around nutrition research and recommend Christy’s book to anyone looking to learn more.
+Want to learn more about understanding nutrition research, Christy Harrison is a fellow dietitian who covers these facts and more in her book, Anti Diet: Reclaim Your Time, Money, Well-Being, and Happiness Through Intuitive Eating.